-This says to me that Venus flytrap/ Dionaea Muscipula might not have been specifically studied for what effects ―if any―it has on immune system functioning.
+This may mean Venus flytrap/ Dionaea Muscipula might not have been specifically studied for its effects on how it improves the immune system.

 So why is it being marketed to boost immunity?

 One of the compounds in the Venus flytrap is called Plumbagin.
-Some websites even claim that Plumagin is the active ingredient in Carnivora.
+Some websites even claim that Plumbagin is the active ingredient in Carnivora.

 Plumbagin does have some research.
 For example, Plumbagin has been studied for its possible anti-cancer effects.
 When I searched the National Library of Medicine for: